Riverview Corridor: Bus Rapid Transit studies from 1997-2002

-Past corridor transit projects
+Bus service improvements and arterial bus rapid transit study

 In 2002 plans were announced to introduce improved interim bus service along a portion of Route 54.
 The plan changed Route 54 from traveling along Interstate 35E from West Seventh to Downtown Saint Paul, to entirely along West Seventh and operating every 15 minutes as opposed to every 30 minutes.
 The change added 3 minutes to the 20 Minute trip from the Airport to Downtown and the 30 minutes trip from the Mall of America to Downtown.
 When money from the project was cut in March 2002, this was the extent of the Route's improved service.
 Plans to change and improve service reappeared when Metro Transit redesigned their service in 2003.
 Bus Route 69 from Maplewood Mall to along West Seventh via Downtown Saint Paul had its route west of Downtown, along West Seventh, eliminated.
 Route 54 is currently a limited stop route and one of 14 routes that operate as a High Frequency route with service every 15 minutes or better.
 Metro Transit Route 54 was extended past downtown Saint Paul to Maplewood Mall in 2018 as part of a federal grant.
 The project's total cost of $7.2 million is expected to boost ridership from 4,200 weekday rides to 6,500 by 2021.
 Buses, shelters, and operating costs were included in the project's cost.
 Half of Route 54's trips were extended from Mall of America to Maplewood Mall which results in service every 20 minutes during rush hour and 30 minutes during other times.

 The Metropolitan Council, the metropolitan planning organization for the Twin Cities, set the goal of doubling transit ridership by 2030 in their 2030 Transportation Policy Plan.
 One of the methods identified to increase ridership was implementing arterial bus rapid transit.
 West Seventh Street and East Seventh Street were two of nine arterial streets that are recommended for bus rapid transit.
 The 2030 Transit Master Study for the region also identified arterial bus rapid transit features and encouraged further study of several corridors.

 Metro Transit began study of 11 corridors for their potential for bus rapid transit in 2011-2012 with the goal of opening the first BRT line in 2014.
 By 2012, Snelling Avenue and West Seventh Street were identified as the first two candidates for implementation.
 Limited stop bus operations on West Seventh Ave would have allowed BRT-style improvements to be more easily integrated.
 The corridor was initially identified as the second best candidate for upgrades with an opening in 2016 but work on the project was deferred so Ramsey County could study further transit options in the corridor.
 The title of Metro B Line was eventually given to the Lake Street-Marshall Avenue-Selby Avenue Corridor from Uptown, Minneapolis to downtown Saint Paul.